Best binoculars 2024: Top picks for stargazing, wildlife, birding and more

 The bottom line

 These are some of the finest handheld binoculars for stargazing and wildlife observation.
-The Extra-low dispersion (ED) objective lenses produce aberration-free sharp images.
+The Extra-low Dispersion (ED) objective lenses produce aberration-free sharp images.

-We were happy with how well these binoculars worked at night.
+We were equally happy with how well these binoculars worked at night.
 The Pleiades star cluster looked sharp and clear across the entire view, with only a slight decrease in quality towards the edges, and we didn't see any noticeable color distortion either.

 Swipe to scroll horizontally